 While tomosynthesis exposes the patient to slightly more radiation than a conventional mammogram, the difference over time is "negligible," Poplack says, roughly equivalent to the amount to which one would be exposed on an airline flight from the east coast to Europe.

-D-H was among the first institutions in the United States to do research on the technology, Poplack says, and it's one of five institutions that contributed data that led to approval from the federal Food and Drug Administration.
+We were among the first institutions in the United States to do research on the technology, Poplack says, and it's one of five institutions that contributed data that led to approval from the federal Food and Drug Administration.

-Nearing the end of phase II of the current clinical trial-under the financial support of the National Cancer Institute (NCI), D-H researchers are analyzing data they gathered from Burroughs and the 49 other patients, comparing tomosynthesis with Contrast Enhanced Magnetic Resonance Imaging (CEMRI).
+Nearing the end of phase II of the current clinical trial-under the financial support of the National Cancer Institute (NCI), researchers are analyzing data they gathered from Burroughs and the 49 other patients, comparing tomosynthesis with Contrast Enhanced Magnetic Resonance Imaging (CEMRI).
 Poplack expects to share what they've learned with his peers at the annual meeting of the Radiological Society of North America in late November.

 "We hope to publish the results in full soon thereafter," Poplack says, adding that "we have our fingers crossed" for receiving additional NCI funding for continued research.

 While the researchers continue to fine-tune the technology and strive to better understand its benefits, patients like Linda Burroughs are helping to spread the word about the promise of tomosynthesis for women with dense breast tissue, as well as the care that women can expect from clinicians and researchers.

 "Another year [without detection of cancer in her left breast] could have been too late for me," says Burroughs, a former fundraiser for New Hampshire Public Television.
 "It's about the technology, but it's about the people, too."